thetanz/smp-docs/docs/Overview/Security&Privacy.md

 **Customer's Authentication Information** | Customer's ID | By user using Subscription Mgt.
 Assisted Setup | Public within Subscription Mgt. | By Subscription Mgt. to authorize customer access to customer's account information
 **Customer's Environment Information** | Customer's tenant ID and environment identifier | By user using Subscription Mgt.
 Assisted Setup | Private within Publisher's Stripe Account | By Subscription Mgt. to operate
 **Customer's Billing Information** | Customer's billing address, email and payment method | By user using Subscription Mgt.
 Assisted Setup and Stripe Elements only for paid subscribers | Private within Publisher's Stripe Account | By Stripe to billing purposes

+Please check a complete [Terms and Conditions](https://www.theta.co.nz/media/3805/terms-and-conditions-for-appsource-apps-for-business-central.pdf) and [Privacy Policy](https://www.theta.co.nz/contact-us/privacy-policy/) for a more detailes.